 Anguilla is a British overseas territory and is the most northerly of the Leeward Islands in the Lesser Antilles.
 It is known for its easygoing atmosphere and magnificent beaches and waters.
 The Valley is the principal town and capital.
 The territory includes several other smaller islands and cays.

 Long before the arrival of Christopher Columbus in the Caribbean, Anguilla had been settled by Arawakan-speaking Indians who called it Malliouhana.
 They were originally from the Orinoco River basin of South America and arrived on the island about 2000 BCE.

 The majority of the population of Anguilla is of African descent.
 English is the official language.
-Most of the population is Christian and the main religious denominations are Anglican and Methodist.
+Most of the population is Christian, and the main religious denominations are Anglican and Methodist.
 The main economic activities revolve around tourism and financial services.

 Anguilla is bare and flat and is fringed by white sand beaches.
-The territory consists of the main island of Anguilla, approximately 26 km (16 mi) long by 4.8 km (3 mi) wide at its widest point, together with a number of much smaller islands and cays with no permanent population.
+The territory consists of the main island of Anguilla, approximately 26 km (16 mi) long by 4.8 km (3 mi) wide at its widest point, with several much smaller islands and cays with no permanent population.
 The territory's total land area is 91 sq km (35 sq mi), with a population of approximately 17,400 (2018).

 The climate is tropical; the average temperature is in the low 80's °F (about 28 °C), and rainfall averages about 900 mm (35 in) per year.
 Hurricanes can occur from June to November and occasionally are highly destructive.